 Roosevelt supported the progressive New Jersey governor Woodrow Wilson in his bid for the Democratic presidential nomination, and after Wilson’s election in 1912 Roosevelt was appointed assistant secretary of the U.S. Navy, a post that Theodore Roosevelt once held.
 In 1920, Roosevelt, who had proved himself a gifted administrator, won the Democratic nomination for vice president on a ticket with James Cox.
 The Democrats lost in a landslide to Republicans Warren Harding and Calvin Coolidge, and Roosevelt returned to his law practice and undertook several business ventures.

 In 1921, he was stricken with poliomyelitis, the virus that causes the crippling disease of polio.
 He spent several years recovering from what was at first nearly total paralysis, and his wife, Eleanor, kept his name alive in Democratic circles.
-He never fully covered and was forced to use braces or a wheelchair to move around for the rest of his life.
+He never fully recovered and was forced to use braces or a wheelchair to move around for the rest of his life.

 In 1924, Roosevelt returned to politics when he nominated New York Governor Alfred E. Smith for the presidency with a rousing speech at the Democratic National Convention.
 In 1928, he again nominated Smith, and the outgoing New York governor urged Roosevelt to run for his gubernatorial seat.
 Roosevelt campaigned across the state by automobile and was elected even as the state voted for Republican Herbert Hoover in the presidential election.